keento0809/CountryBeen/README.md

 ## About The App

-[CountryBeen](https://country-been.vercel.app/) is one of my personal projects focusing on taking advantage of REST API (Country REST API), using React with Typescript to strictly check every variables in my projects to make the development more smoothly.
+[CountryBeen](https://country-been.vercel.app/) is one of my personal projects focusing on taking advantage of REST API (Country REST API), using React with Typescript to strictly check every variable in my projects to make the development more smoothly.
 Also, I adopt managing state by Redux-toolkit.

-Users can search countries and add them to BucketList (list of countries where users want to visit someday) and Record (list of countries where users have been to), and once a country added to Record, react-simple-map showcases it on the map enabling users to check which countries they've been to visually and easily.
+Users can search countries and add them to BucketList (list of countries where users want to visit someday) and Record (list of countries where users have been), and once a country is added to Record, react-simple-map showcases it on the map enabling users to check which countries they've been to visually and easily.

-What I'm working on now to improve is to fix layouts of components later on.
+What I'm working on now to improve is fixing the layouts of components later on.

 ## Screenshots